Child Autism Assessments

 Stage 1 - Mandatory Pre-Screen Assessment

-After this appointment, you will receive a letter to either offer you a full multi-disciplinary Autism assessment or a letter to advise that the Clinical Psychologist does not feel that further assessment would be helpful.
-If you are not offered an appointment, you will receive a letter including a working understanding of your difficulties and recommendations to help you move forward.
+After this appointment, you will receive a letter to either offer you an appointment to complete a full Autism Assessment or a letter to advise that the Clinical Psychologist does not feel an Assessment would be helpful.
+If you are not offered an appointment, you will receive a letter including a working understanding of your child’s difficulties and recommendations to help them move forward.

 BOOK